cyscale/cyscale.com/src/pages/careers/senior-backend-developer.md

 ## Role:

-**Senior Backend Engineer / Golang Developer: build globally distributed and scalable cloud-based systems in Golang.**
+**Senior Backend Developer / Golang Developer: build globally distributed and scalable cloud-based systems in Golang.**

 ## Benefits:

--   working with the most up-to-date technologies for Cloud and Cybesecurity;
+-   working with the most up-to-date technologies for Cloud and Cybersecurity;
 -   competitive salary
 -   possibility to receive shares from the options pool
 -   flexible schedule and working hours